 Breaking up long blocks of text like this ensures web articles are easy-to-read, as web visitors mostly scan rather than read a web page.
 It also ensures the readability of this text on tablets and mobile devices.

-They will also scan the entire web page before publication and check for any obvious formatting errors, visual oddities and broken links.
+They also scan the entire web page before publication and check for any obvious formatting errors, visual oddities and broken links.
+They’ll also sometimes use copyediting software.

 4. Sources Relevant Media